About Engineering Thinking

 From addressing issues such as global energy issues in the UK to considering next steps for urban development in the UK, we provide neutral ground for people from all backgrounds to come and participate in discovering solutions for today’s challenges.
 Our conversations lead to real answers; encouraging some of the most influential industry leaders and some of the rising stars in our sector to input into the debate.

-We have three Conversations coming up over the next couple of months:
+We have two Conversations coming up over the next couple of months: